 Launch PDFelement on your Mac and to import the PDF file, click on the "File" in the top bar of Mac and select Open.
-Or you can directly click the "Open File" button on the Home window.
+Or you can directly click the "Open File" or "Open" button on the Home window.
 Now, select the file that you want to import and hit the "Open".
 You can also open other documents and it will automatically convert the documents to PDF format for you.

 Step 2.
 Edit PDF